-This section describes the process of submitting spatial (e.g., GIS) data to an IOOS RA portal.
+This section describes the process of submitting spatial (e.g., GIS) data to a data portal.

-Species distribution datasets can come in the form of vector polygons or raster surfaces, and represent the geographic bounds (e.g. home range) and/or probability at a given location (e.g. utilization distribution) of an individual or population of animals over a period of time.
+GIS data represent positionl information on the Earth’s surface, and can come in the form of vector polygons or raster surfaces.
+GIS data typically hosted in Axiom data portals includes maps or distribution models of habitat, species distribution, hydrography, land parcels, and more.
 Species distribution data are derived from a set of directly- or remotely-sensed location observations that have been post-processed into some sort of summary or aggregate product.

 Example: the Benthic Biomass Relative Biomass Index are vector contours representing the relative biomass of benthic invertebrates across the Bering, Beaufort, and Chuckchi Seas.
 This dataset was derived from survey locations that were postprocessed into rasters by kernel density estimation techniques and subsequently summarized as density contours.